Levy and funding information

 Co-Investment Funding Route:

-Employers who have utilised their levy and wish to train further apprentices will receive a 90% contribution from the government with the employer paying the remaining 10%.
+Employers who have used up their levy funds and wish to train further apprentices will receive a 95% contribution from the government with the employer paying the remaining 5%.

 Further Funding Information: